Dominican Republic Medical Site CP25

-PUERTO PLATA, Dominican Republic (July 16, 2025) Hospital Corpsman 2nd Class Harry Castillo, assigned to the Mercy-class hospital ship USNS Comfort (T-AH 20), puts safety glasses on a Dominican patient at a medical site in Puerto Plata, Dominican Republic, July 16, 2025 during Continuing Promise 2025.
+PUERTO PLATA, Dominican Republic (July 17, 2025) Cmdr.
+Michelle Jardon-Aites, a developmental pediatrician assigned to the Mercy-class hospital ship USNS Comfort (T-AH 20), comforts a Dominican baby during an examination at a medical site in Puerto Plata, Dominican Republic during Continuing Promise 2025, July 17, 2025.
 Continuing Promise 2025 is the 16th iteration of the U.S. 4th Fleet/U.S. Naval Forces Southern Command-led mission since 2007, which aims to foster goodwill, strengthen existing partnerships with partner nations, and form new partnerships between host nations, non-federal entities, and international organizations.
-(U.S. Army photo by Spc.
-Ethan McCubbins)
+(U.S. Army photo by Cpl.
+William Hunter)

 |Date Taken: